raphaottoni/boosting/README.md

 # boosting
 Machine Learning boosting algorithm - A study with Tic Tac Toe
 ## Warrings
-This application is meant to be run with python3, it won't work with python2
+This application is meant to run with python3, it won't work with python2